jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours_and_minutes.rst

       - get_minutes(sleep_time)
     )

   the terminal shows passing tests!
-Something is wrong with this calculation...
+There is something wrong with this calculation...

 .. _test_duration_w_hours_and_minutes_refactor: